Moustafa-Moustafa/pulpcore/README.md

 **Acquire, Organize, and Distribute Software**

-Pulp is a platform for managing repositories of content, such as software packages, and pushing that content out to large numbers of consumers
+Pulp is a platform for managing repositories of content, such as software packages, and pushing that content out to large numbers of consumers.

 Using Pulp you can:
 - Locally mirror all or part of a repository